gogins/csound-extended/README.md

     1   Updates the Emscripten toolchain.

-    2   Executes `bash clean-build-wasm.sh`, which performs the following steps:
+    2   Executes `bash clean-build-wasm.sh`, which:

         1   Cleans the previous build.